 Aberdeen – Aberdeen hires real time captionists and transcribers.
 You can visit this page to see the current job openings they have available.
 If there is a job you’re interested in you can view the instructions at the top of the page to apply.

 Micro jobs are small jobs paid on a per-piece basis.
 An example might be a typing job that requires five minutes of your time to complete and pays $1.50.
 These jobs are a work-when-you-want type of thing and there may not be enough work in these to bring a full time income.

 Click Worker – With Click Worker you can complete a number of writing and transcription micro jobs.
 After filling out a qualification assessment you’ll be shown a list of jobs based on your results.
 You’re free to work when you want to.
-You can sign up here.
+You can sign up visit this page

-Amazon MTurk – Mechanical Turk is another micro jobplace.
-Once you sign up you’ll be able to see “HITS” which are just short assignments on a broad range of things.
+Amazon MTurk – Mechanical Turk is another micro job site.
+Once you sign up you’ll be able to see “HITS” which are short assignments that cover a broad range of tasks.
 It’s important to note that not all HITS will be typing work related.
 You can sign up here.

 That really depends upon several factors, namely being the company you choose to sign up with, your speed, and your skills.

 Typing jobs are not extremely high paying.
 I would expect to make anywhere from $7-$15 per hour.

 Would I Recommend You Get an At Home Typing Job?

 Honestly, it really depends on what kind of income and work you’re looking for.
 The barrier to entry on online typing jobs is low, that means the pay is low also.
 If you find your own clients you’ll make much more money.